commitsovercoffee/suckless/README.md

 * [warp](https://dwm.suckless.org/patches/warp/) to warp the mouse cursor to the center of the currently focused window/screen.
 * [scratchpad](https://dwm.suckless.org/patches/scratchpad/) to spawn or restore a floating terminal window.
 * And my favorite window layouts, [three-column](https://dwm.suckless.org/patches/three-column/) and [horizgrid](https://dwm.suckless.org/patches/horizgrid/).

+## Dmenu
+[ Dmenu ](https://tools.suckless.org/dmenu/) is my favorite app launcher.
+I have patched it with :
+* [center](https://tools.suckless.org/dmenu/patches/center/) ~ centers dmenu in the middle of the screen.